 In May 2020, the creators of Compound outline the token distribution scheme for the COMP tokens.
 Around 4.2 million of all the 10 million COMP would be set aside in a Reservoir contract.
 After each Ethereum block, 0.5 COMP would be proportionally distributed to lenders and borrowers of the Compound platform.

-Distribution started on June 15, 2020 with 2880 COMP tokens released per day.
-Within hours of the process starting, someone created an anonymous liquidity provider created a COMP-ETH market on Uniswap, thereby creating an Initial DeFi Offering by default.
+Distribution started on June 15, 2020, with 2880 COMP tokens released per day.
+Within hours of the process starts, someone created an anonymous liquidity provider created a COMP-ETH market on Uniswap, thereby creating an Initial DeFi Offering by default.
 On the first day, the price of COMP spiked from around $34 to over $60.
 The current price of COMP tokens is around $167.84.